 Job Description: Description: Under direct supervision of the Pharmacy Supervisor or Pharmacist, performs a variety of technical procedures to assist in providing pharmacy services, including verification of prescription refill requests, typing prescription labels, counting and pouring medications, maintaining prescription inventories, balancing and depositing daily revenue, and coordinating the activities of Pharmacy Clerks.
 Makes members/patients and their needs a primary focus of one's actions; develops and sustains productive member/patient relationships.
 Actively seeks information to understand member/patient circumstances, problems, expectations, and needs.
 Builds rapport and cooperative relationship with members/patients.
 Considers how actions or plans will affect members; responds quickly to meet member/patient needs and resolves problems.

+Experience with personal computer applications including Microsoft Word, Excel and Power Point preferred.
 Primary Location: Colorado,Aurora,Central Support 16601 E. Centretech Pkwy.
 Scheduled Weekly Hours: 40 Shift: Variable Workdays: variable Working Hours Start: variable Working Hours End: variable Job Schedule: Full-time Job Type: Standard Employee Status: Regular Employee Group/Union Affiliation: SEIU - Local 105 Job Level: Individual Contributor Job Category: Pharmacy Specialty: Pharmacy Technician Department: Kaiser Permanente Float Pool Pharmacy Travel: Yes, 100 % of the Time Kaiser Permanente is an equal opportunity employer committed to a diverse and inclusive workforce.
 Applicants will receive consideration for employment without regard to race, color, religion, sex (including pregnancy), age, sexual orientation, national origin, marital status, parental status, ancestry, disability, gender identity, veteran status, genetic information, other distinguishing characteristics of diversity and inclusion, or any other protected status.

 External hires must pass a background check/drug screen.
 Qualified applicants with arrest and/or conviction records will be considered for employment in a manner consistent with federal and state laws, as well as applicable local ordinances, including but not limited to the San Francisco and Los Angeles Fair Chance Ordinances.